RealIndica/PGS-Standalone-Installer/README.md

 # PGS Standalone Installer
- Installer program for having a modified version of PoGo seperate to vanilla Pogo.
+ ADB program for installing a modified version of PoGo seperate to vanilla Pogo.

  I will add support for MacOS and Linux if needed.